AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-data-elements.md

 ### Implement XDM in the data layer

 This approach involves using the fully defined XDM object as the structure for your data layer.
 Then you map the entire data layer to an XDM object data element in tags.
 If your implementation is not using a tag manager, this approach may be ideal because you can send data to XDM directly from your application using the [XDM sendEvent command](https://experienceleague.adobe.com/en/docs/experience-platform/edge/fundamentals/tracking-events#sending-xdm-data).
-If you do you use tags, you can create a custom code data element capturing the entire data layer as a pass-through JSON object to the XDM.
+If you do use tags, you can create a custom code data element capturing the entire data layer as a pass-through JSON object to the XDM.
 Then, you map the pass-through JSON to the XDM object field in the Send Event Action.

 Below is an example of how the data layer would look like using the Adobe Client Data Layer format: